algoromeo/Computer-Vision/README.md

-Here's a Jupyter Notebook for basic image processing (WITHOUT AI) that I found a little interesting:
+Here's a Jupyter Notebook solution for basic image processing (WITHOUT AI) problem that I found a little interesting:

-Problem: Isolate the eyes of a face and colour the eyes.
+Problem: Isolate the eyes of a face AND COLOUR the eyes.
 (NOT the eye region)

 Just thought I should give it a shot